learn-co-students/nyc-mhtn-web-071618---mod-4-final-mod-4-code-challenge-final-1538573476/README.md

 You can approach this any way you would like but below is a reasonable approach to this challenge.
 If you are not sure where or how to begin, follow the steps here.

-1) Get the list of Transactions to display on the page given the default state data
+1) Get the list of Transactions to display on the page given the transactions data being imported.
-2) After that is working, replace that data with the JSON you fetch from this url [https://boiling-brook-94902.herokuapp.com/transactions](https://boiling-brook-94902.herokuapp.com/transactions).
+2) After that is working, replace that data with the JSON you fetch from this url: [https://boiling-brook-94902.herokuapp.com/transactions](https://boiling-brook-94902.herokuapp.com/transactions).
 It will be in the same format as the  default data.
-3) Now that you are using the real data, ensure that the user selecting a radio button changes the state of the `activeCategory`.
-4) Figure out how to render only the transactions in which the category matches the active category, or if the active category is `'All'`, render everything.
+3) Now that you are using the real data, ensure that the user selecting a radio button renders only the transactions in the selected category (or render all transactions if the selected category is `'All'`).

 ## Criteria